 We may deny a prior authorization request for several reasons:

 We must notify you and the member in writing of any adverse decision (partial or complete) within applicable time frames.
 The notice must state the specific reasons for the decision, and reference to the benefit provision and clinical review criteria used in the decision making process.
 We provide the clinical criteria used in the review process for making a coverage determination along with the notification of denial.

-UnitedHealthcare physicians conducting clinical review determinations are available, by telephone, to discuss medical necessity review determinations with the member’s physician requesting the service.
+UnitedHealthcare physicians conducting clinical review determinations are available by phone, to discuss medical necessity review determinations with the member’s physician requesting the service.
 We offer pre-denial P2P review.
 A clinician will contact you to initiate the P2P call.
-Please follow time line provided by the nurse during the call.
+Follow the time line provided by the nurse during the call.

 Some members may require medical, psychological, social services or other external agencies outside the scope of their benefits (for example, from Health and Human Services or Social Services).
-If you encounter a member in this situation, you should either contact Network Management Services, or have the member contact our Member Services Department at 800-407-9069 for assistance with, and referral to, appropriate external agencies.
+If you encounter a member in this situation, you should either contact Network Management Services, or have the member contact our Member Services department at1-800-407-9069 for assistance with, and referral to, appropriate external agencies.